Installing Optimizer Hub

 Load Balancing

 It’s recommended to use a load balancer or service mesh to set up a high-availability system, optionally with a secondary fallback system.
 JVMs connecting to Optimizer Hub need a stable, single entry point to communicate with the service.
-A load balancer provides this external access point while also potentially offering benefits like:

 -